Warren & Migliaccio, L.L.P.

 Many victims feel embarrassed and ashamed upon realizing they fell for a scam.
 Worse still, most have an emotional attachment to their swindlers, complicating the situation further.
 You should not feel shameful or embarrassed about being a victim of this and it happens to a lot of people—you are the victim of a crime.

-Avoid hanging your head too much and focus on recovering rather than feeling dumb.
+Avoid hanging your head too much and focus on recovering rather than feeling foolish.
 As soon as you realize your online romance is a scam, cut off all contact immediately and file a complaint with the Internet Crime Complaint Center at the FBI.
 This will go a long way in ensuring you receive the help you deserve.

 When you report the crime, you may not always recover your money, but it can help minimize the damage.
 Reporting the scam to the FBI also absolves you from being complicit in the crime if the perpetrator uses your credentials to dupe another victim.